ThrowTheSwitch/Unity/docs/UnityConfigurationGuide.md

 specific to your target.
 All you must do is define `UNITY_INCLUDE_CONFIG_H` and Unity will rely on `unity_config.h` for any further definitions it may need.

+Unfortunately, it doesn't usually work well to just #define these things in the test itself.
+These defines need to take effect where ever unity.h is included.
+This would be test test, the test runner (if you're generating one), and from unity.c when it's compiled.

 ## The Options